-Following troubling moves on sexual violence, student loans, and transgender students’ civil rights—just to name a few—reports suggest that U.S. Secretary of Education Betsy DeVos has set her sights on student discipline and special education.
+Following troubling moves on sexual violence, student loans, and transgender students’ civil rights—just to name a few—reports suggest that U.S. Secretary of Education Betsy DeVos has set her sights on school discipline and special education.
 In 2014, the Obama administration issued guidance on administering discrimination-free discipline in schools.
 They followed that in 2016 with a new regulation for collecting data on disparities in the identification, placement, and discipline of special education students.
 Now in 2017 Secretary DeVos is making moves to turn the clock back.
-People For the American Way and PFAW’s African American Ministers In Action joined Educators for Excellence, the Leadership Conference on Civil and Human Rights, and other education and civil rights allies at the national, state, and local levels to hold Secretary DeVos accountable on racial justice for all students.
+People For the American Way and PFAW’s African American Ministers In Action joined allied organizations to hold Secretary DeVos accountable on racial justice for all students.
 You can read our letters in full below.

 Dear Secretary DeVos:

 On November 17, 2017, you met with a handful of teachers and organizations to hear their experiences with the previous administration’s guidance on reducing discipline disparities in our schools.
 As reported in several news outlets, we understand that this meeting was part of a broader review of 2014’s “Dear colleague” letter and other civil rights protections.
 We are worried that this administration will rescind this guidance that is aimed to end disproportionate discipline, so that all students can enjoy educational opportunity.
 These include students with disabilities, boys and girls of color, English learners, and Native American, low-income, and LGBTQ students.
 To this end, we call on the U.S. Department of Education to support students of all backgrounds and abilities by keeping the school discipline guidance released by the Departments of Education and Justice in 2014.